HypeSquad-Event-Manager/HSE-Manager-Bot/README.md

 ```
 2. Upload it to Github

-Fork This Repository, upload your changed files and open a Pull Request for the develop branch.
+Fork This Repository, upload your changed files and open a Pull Request targeted at the develop branch.

 If We Like what you did and think it's a good adition, we will merge your PR.